 Most aspiring visitors usually have Aruba’s dreamy and pristine white sand beaches top of mind when envisioning their soon-to-be vacation.
 And, how could we blame them?
 Our island’s beaches are everything and more!
-Our very own Eagle Beach even ranked no. 1 in the Caribbean and no. 2 in the world, in TripAdvisor’s Travelers’ Choice Awards for 2023 (humble brag).
+Our very own Eagle Beach even ranked no. 1 in the Caribbean and no. 2 in the world, in TripAdvisor’s Travelers’ Choice Awards (humble brag).

 However, with this being said, we also want to make sure the world knows Aruba has much more to offer beyond its sandy shores.
 We urge you to explore our island’s cultural heritage, from iconic landmarks and beautiful sights to vibrant traditions, festivals, and culinary delights.